The world is celebrating International Yoga Day today.

 Gherandsahita says; the one who practices Yoga without control on diet will attract many diseases and will not get success in Yoga.

-The point is Diet plays very important role in our health and even Yoga i.e. Asana and Prayanama practitioners will not get success if one is not disciplined about the diet.
+The point is Diet plays a very important role in our health and even Yoga i.e. Asana and Prayanama practitioners will not get success if one is not disciplined about the diet.

 For more curious readers the book on Yoga Light on Patanjali Yogasutras by BKS Iyengar is quite in detail about Sutras.